Kenneth Fisher: Investment research and philosophy

 Fisher's theoretical work identifying and testing the price-to-sales ratio (PSR) is detailed in his 1984 Dow Jones book, Super Stocks.
 James O'Shaughnessy credits Fisher with being the first to define and use the PSR as a forecasting tool.
 In Fisher's 2006 book, The Only Three Questions That Count, he states that the PSR is widely used and known, and no longer as useful as an indicator for undervalued stocks.

 According to The Guru Investor by John P. Reese and Jack M. Forehand, in the late 1990s, Fisher defined his investment philosophy after studying the stock returns and P/E Ratios between January 1976 and June 1995 of six investment categories: large-cap value, mid-cap value, small-cap value, large-cap growth, mid-cap growth, and small-cap growth.

 Small-cap value was not defined as an investing category until the late 1980s.
 Fisher Investments was among the institutional money managers offering small-cap value investing to clients in the late 1980s.

 Columns, books and other media

 Fisher is well known for his investment columns, which currently run in the New York Post and 18 other countries.
 Fisher's Forbes 'Portfolio Strategy" column ran from 1984 to 2017.
-Fisher also publishes regular YouTube videos answering common investor questions and appears on major US and international broadcast media, including Bloomberg TV, CNBC, CNBC India, CNBC Asia, CNN International and Fox News.
+Fisher also publishes regular YouTube videos answering common investor questions and appears on major US and international broadcast media, including Bloomberg TV, CNBC, CNBC Asia, CNN International and Fox News.